bthate/botd/README.rst

 I N S T A L L

-download the tarball from pypi, https://pypi.org/project/botlib/#files
+download the tarball from pypi, https://pypi.org/project/botd/#files

-if you want to have BOTLIB started at boot, you need to have the tarball and run:
+if you want to have BOTD started at boot, run botinstall:

 ::

- > sudo bin/install
+ > sudo botinstall

 this will install an botd service in /etc/systemd/system